makortel/cmssw/HeterogeneousCore/CUDACore/README.md

 void ProducerInputOutputCUDA::addMoreWork(CUDAScopedContextTask& ctx) {
   // Current device and CUDA stream have already been set

-  // Queues more asyncrhonous data transfer and kernels to the CUDA
+  // Queues more asynchronous data transfer and kernels to the CUDA
   // stream returned by CUDAScopedContextTask::stream()
   gpuAlgo.makeMoreAsync(ctx.stream());